lucas11222/Lucas11-Blue-Theme/components.md

 ---
 layout: default
-title: Hello world!
+title: THE COMPONENTS™

 ---

-# THE COMPONENTS
+# THE COMPONENTS™

 Heres all the components of this theme

 {% include button-link.html
-  content = "Go to the Github page." link = "https://github.com/lucas11222/Lucas11-Blue-Theme"
+  content = "Go to the Github page" link = "https://github.com/lucas11222/Lucas11-Blue-Theme"
 %}